 Following the basic course members may take an advanced clinical training that covers very complex patterning, other forms of lack of resolution and disorientation.

 The SAA offers the opportunity to significantly further professional development but it is also very demanding.
 Achieving reliability for clinical use will take about nine months and for coding/research about eighteen months.
 You need to allow 2 to 3 hours a week for practice outside of the taught weeks.

 Mandatory Course Requirements

-Competence in interviewing is also assessed and therefore course participants are required to submit 3 School-age Assessments of Attachment for feedback (two normative, 1 clinical).
+Competence in interviewing is also assessed and therefore course participants are required to submit 3 School-age Assessments of Attachment for feedback (two normative, 1 clinical) during the course.
 Feedback will be given after each interview and a certificate issued if interviewing skills are judged to be satisfactory.

-With the exception of the first and final days of each teaching block, training days will begin at 12.30pm and end between 5-6pm.
 You will be required to read and classify a transcript before the training starts each day.
-Consequently, participants should be entirely free of other obligations during the training (for attendance in person and online).
-The course will begin at 1pm on Day 1 and run from 9-1pm on the final day to allow for people to travel.
+Consequently, participants should be entirely free of other obligations during the training.